borracciaBlu/aws-upload/README.md

 To install `aws-upload-zsh` follow the instructions [here](https://github.com/borracciaBlu/aws-upload-zsh).

+## Create your first setting file

+To create a setting file you can use `aws-upload new [project.env]`.

+    // Examples

+    // Project:     blog
+    // Environment: dev
+    // Key:         blog.dev
+    aws-upload new blog.dev

+    // Project:     client-A
+    // Environment: prod
+    // Key:         client-A.prod
+    aws-upload new client-A.prod

 ## How it works?

 All the times you'll type `aws-upload [project] [env]`, `aws-upload` will: